ZsCitrus/MyPastCodes/README.md

 ### This is a place to hold my past course assignment codes.
+I will use this repository as tool to review my past work.
+There is only source code currently.
+I will supplement relevant documents such as makefile gradually.